Cargill is investing $113 million to expand its cocoa processing sites in the Ivory Coast and Ghana, in a move to meet growing customer demand.

 Alongside its partners, Cargill’s investment intends to increase the number of cooperatives and farmers, strengthen the financial inclusion and entrepreneurship skills of women in cocoa farming households, help build new schools and support the implementation of its Child Labour Monitoring & Remediation System.

 In the Ivory Coast, Cargill has also committed $1.2 million to implement scalable mapping and monitoring technology solutions in 2020 to advance traceability of its supply chain.

-van der Weij added: “We also recognize the best way to safeguard cocoa is to improve the livelihoods and well-being of farmers and their communities.
+Van der Weij added: “We also recognise the best way to safeguard cocoa is to improve the livelihoods and well-being of farmers and their communities.
 The best way to achieve sustainable business practices is by working through partnerships with governments and other stakeholders who know what works for their local communities.
 That way both parties can do what they do best and together achieve a real transformation.”

 © FoodBev Media Ltd 2019